 And hey, don’t step on their blue suede shoes — Korean gals need them to get to work in Japan.

-Jitsuwa Taiho (January) reports that just as the exchange differential between the South Korean won and Japanese yen is helping appliance makers like Samsung and LG to drastically undersell Sony, Sharp and other Japanese competitors, this has also spurred opportunities for Korean females to penetrate Japan for the purpose of peddling pussy.
+Jitsuwa Taiho (January) reports that just as the exchange differential between the South Korean won and Japanese yen is helping appliance makers like Samsung and LG to drastically undersell Sony, Sharp and other Japanese competitors, this has also spurred opportunities for Korean females to penetrate Japan for the purpose of partaking in the oldest profession.

 “Recently there was a police bust in the red-light area adjacent to the east exit of Kawasaki station,” says a reporter who’s knowledgeable about such things.
 “About 20 foreign women were found working there, nearly all of them from South Korea.
 The main reason they’re working here is that they’re drawn by the exchange rate, but one more thing that can’t be overlooked is that there’s been a major police crackdown on prostitution in Korea.”

 So annoyed at police harassment are Seoul’s sex workers, they even organized a big demonstration; but Korean authorities seem more determined than ever to stamp out the world’s oldest profession.

 Left with no other choice, and sensing opportunities for lucrative business thanks to the inflated value of the Japanese Yen, ladies from the Land of the Morning Clam, er sorry, Calm, have been converging on Japan, using short-term tourist visas to sell short-time services.

 “If you phone to a Korean deri heru (out-call sex service), the girls they send are all fresh and new.
 There’s a fast turnover because they don’t stay long — but the customers are delighted with that situation,” says the aforementioned writer.